You Can Do Better Than The Red Pill. Here’s Why

 See the pattern?

-Every fear of this red-pilled man can be boiled down to the possibility of someone more alpha than he is.
+This man’s fragile fear can be boiled down to the possibility of someone more alpha than he is.

 The fear of other alphas “branding” women has a name: “alpha widows”.

-Alpha widows, or women who have been with an alpha, are supposedly “dangerous” to be with because they’re harder to control (again, the toxicity of controlling men).
+Alpha widows, or women who have been with an alpha, are supposedly “dangerous” to be with because they’re harder to control (again, a low-value mindset of controlling).

 See an example here, with Red Pill moderators officially endorsing Trump: